RaidcoreGG/api-cdi/AddonHost/API/README.md

 {
     AddonDef = new AddonDef();
     AddonDef->Signature = 17;
-    AddonDef->Name = "World Compass"
+    AddonDef->Name = L"World Compass";
     AddonDef->Version = __DATE__ L" " __TIME__;
-    AddonDef->Author = "Raidcore";
+    AddonDef->Author = L"Raidcore";
-    AddonDef->Description = "Adds a simple compass widget to the UI, as well as to your character in the world."
+    AddonDef->Description = L"Adds a simple compass widget to the UI, as well as to your character in the world.";
     AddonDef->Load = AddonLoad;
     AddonDef->Unload = AddonUnload;